RSE-at-SU/RSE-at-SU/README.md

    <br>
 </blockquote>

-RSE@SU capacity and capability to **provide software engineering support** is extensible given the 'Affiliated RSE@SU Member' (ARM) model the group employs, whereby Core Staff collaborate with Affiliated Members (Academic and Technical) depending on the expertise required.
+RSE@SUN capacity and capability to **provide software engineering support** is extensible given the 'Affiliated RSE@SUN Member' (ARM) model the group employs, whereby Core Staff collaborate with Affiliated Members (Academic and Technical) depending on the expertise required.

-In addition to conventional software engineering, RSE@SU provides access to **special expertise in hardware (e.g. wireless sensors and automation)** via collaboration with Professor Thinus Booysen (Chair of IoT at Stellenbosch University).
+In addition to conventional software engineering, RSE@SUN provides access to **special expertise in hardware (e.g. wireless sensors and automation)** via collaboration with Professor Thinus Booysen (Chair of IoT at Stellenbosch University).

 <br>
 Please contact <a href="mailto:kcmartin@sun.ac.za">Dr Martin</a> with enquiries.<br>

 <br>

-## Who is RSE@SU?
+## Who is RSE@SUN?

-_RSE@SU consists of Core Staff, Affiliated Members (Academic and Technical), and an extended Community of Practice which includes Embedded RSEs throughout Stellenbosch University._
+_RSE@SUN consists of Core Staff, Affiliated Members (Academic and Technical), and an extended Community of Practice which includes Embedded RSEs throughout Stellenbosch University._
 <br>
 <br>
 <hr>